zainalabidin85/alphaCat/README.md

 # 🎥 Running

-To run the alphaCat, reside to the approriate folder, then;
+To run the alphaCat, go to the approriate folder, then;
 ```
 python3 app.py
 ```